adyen-examples/adyen-salesforce-pwa-headless-demo/README.md

-# Adyen Salesforce PWA Headless Integration demo
+# Adyen Salesforce Composable Storefront (PWA) demo

-Adyen Payments Headless Integration with Salesforce Composable Storefront for B2C Commerce demo.
+Adyen Payments Salesforce Composable Storefront (PWA) for B2C Commerce demo.
 This application is a demonstration tool designed to showcase some features and capabilities of Adyen Salesforce PWA integration.

 ## Before you begin